Sbozzolo/kuibit/docs/features.rst

 - can be smoothed with the Savitzky-Golay filter;
 - can be cropped;
 - support masks;
+- can compute the local minima and maxima;
 - can be resampled to the points common points with other series.

 Specifically timeseries, also support: